 In a very large disaster in which the VRC is activated under this plan, the provisions in this Appendix apply.
 (Note: A smaller disaster that activates the Americorps/SEMA VRC does not activate any of the provisions in this plan.

 Unlike most of the other responding agencies, the MRC does not have a place of operations for day-to-day activities, i.e., a headquarters (HQ) facility.
 Other agencies typically will be sending their affiliated volunteers directly to their HQ for activation, while their spontaneous unaffiliated volunteers will go through the VRC and typically will not go directly to their HQ.
-To accommodate MRC needs, the Volunteer Coordination Team of the Metro Kansas City Area has agreed to provide an area for MRC use in the event of a very large disaster.
+To accommodate MRC needs, the VRC Committee of the KCR COAD has agreed to provide an area for MRC use in the event of a very large disaster.
 This area will be a large room or possibly more than one room at the VRC in an area separate from the VRC volunteer processing Station areas.
 This will serve as the MRC agency-specific area for processing and training for both their affiliated and unaffiliated volunteers.

 The MRC has defined the distinction between affiliated and unaffiliated volunteers as follows: